Fjords, Windmills, Mountains & Lakes

 As you can see in this image, the Business Class seats were awesome!
 And oh yeah, every wine on their list was rated at 92 or above!
 The flight attendant was awesome, every time she walked by she topped off my wine glass.

-- The entire trip was planned via Google, some Expedia, VRBO and a lot of discussion about what we might want to see in each location.
+- The entire trip was planned via Google, Expedia, VRBO and a lot of discussion about what we might want to see in each location.
 Google allowed us to dig into an area via map & images, and it permitted us to become familiar with each location and what to expect there.

 - Most of the trains we used were scheduled in advance via the Internet, going directly to the rail system that had the most train service to the destination we were going to.
-The rental car in Vienna was also reserved online and we used Auto Europe as they had the best prices, no mileage fees, etc.
+The rental car in Vienna was also reserved online and we used Auto Europe as they had the best prices and no mileage fees, etc.

 - Our detailed planning gave us the ability to navigate through seven countries without any surprises or major failures.

 - In most locations, we did not acquire advance reservations or tickets, for example in Grindelwald, we just walked up to the train station to get tickets to ride up to the Jungfraujoch.
 To preclude issues with that approach, we always went earlier in the morning than most tourists, and we never had a "crowd" problem.
+This varies from trip to trip, it has become typical now in Europe to see destinations require "date & time" advance reservations.
+This gives them the ability to keep their facilities from becoming over-crowded.

 - Seven countries, 5,400 kilometers and we had a great time in each location.
 We are "morning people" and were out & about early each day to see everything there was to see.
 If we saw something that we had not previously considered or seen, and if we had time, then we would do that as well.